 This non-toxic mineral can be helpful to humans, animals, plant life, and the environment.
-While the majority of gypsum produced in North America is used to manufacture gypsum board or building plasters, gypsum is used in many other ways.
+While the majority of gypsum produced in United States and Canada is used to manufacture gypsum board or building plasters, gypsum is used in many other ways.

 Two Types of Gypsum: Natural and FGD